EcoBot

-EcoBot or “”Eco-Bot”” is short for Ecological Robot and it refers to a class of energetically autonomous robots that can remain self-sustainable by collecting their energy from material, mostly waste matter, in the environment.
+EcoBot or Eco-Bot, short for ecological robot, refers to a class of robots that can remain self-sustainable by collecting their energy from material, mostly waste matter, in the environment.
 The only by-product from this process is carbon dioxide, which would have been produced from the natural biodegradation of the fuel regardless.
 This carbon dioxide production belongs to the immediate carbon cycle of our planet and does not impose to the already increasing problem of the greenhouse effect.

 Autonomy

 Autonomy in robotics has typically been linked with the ability of agents to compute and execute tasks, i.e. follow a set of rules given in an algorithm, with minimum human intervention.
 This is classified as computational autonomy, however it does not necessarily take into account the problem of energy collection and management.
 Energetic autonomy, therefore, refers to the ability of artificial agents to remain self-sustainable, with minimum or no human intervention.